DiegoFleitas/mal-list-sonarr/README.md

 ### Sonarr v4 and up

-Note Sonarr v3 and lower doens't support Custom lists
+Note Sonarr v3 and lower doesn't support Custom lists

 1. Configure a new list in sonarr, using the _Custom Lists_ provider.
 2. Set _List URL_ to `https://service-web-hinq.onrender.com` followed by the path to your list in letterboxd.
 For example: `https://service-web-hinq.onrender.com/animelist/bonafideterran/`